kelnether/Chinese_Poem_Website/README.md

   View detailed information for individual poems along with statistics such as total poems, unique authors, and top authors based on the number of poems.

 - **AI-Powered Poetry Generation:**
-  A dedicated chat page allows users to enter a prompt (theme or keyword) and generates a custom Chinese poem using OpenAI¡¯s GPT-based API.
+  A dedicated chat page allows users to enter a prompt (theme or keyword) and generates a custom Chinese poem using OpenAIÂ¡Â¯s GPT-based API.

 - **Knowledge Graph Integration:**
   The project builds a knowledge graph using Neo4j to capture relationships between: